APLMOOC/APLMOOC/docs/course/ch5/part1.md

 # Choose your axis!
----

-This part will cover:
+!!! abstract "This part will cover"

     - The axis operator
-- Applications
+    - Operations on different axes
         - Reverse
         - Rotate
         - Catenate
         - Replicate
         - Take
         - Drop

+---